 Safely walk independently for short distances using crutches or other assistive devices.

 Eat and/or drink small amounts without nausea or vomiting.

-If you are inpatient, you will stay at the hospital after surgery for several nights.
-Your surgeon will decide if you are an inpatient based on how complex your surgery is, the amount of pain anticipated, the rehabilitation needs, or your medical conditions.
+If you are admitted as an inpatient, you will stay at the hospital after surgery for one or more nights.
+Your surgeon will decide if you are an inpatient based on how complex your surgery is, the amount of pain anticipated, the rehabilitation needs, or

 Where will your family members wait or stay during your surgery?